luisacutillo78/RbasicStats/README.md

 Before satating you need to visit the #Getting Started# section (developed by Tania Allard): http://bitsandchips.me/BAD_days/about/

-For the first two classes are focused on descriptive statistics and ada visualization.
+The first two classes are focused on descriptive statistics and ada visualization.
 The corresponding set of notebooks are: <br>

 NotebookRbasicStats1.ipynb <br>
 NotebookRbasicStats2.ipynb <br>